dragthor/dragthor.github.com/_posts/2016-05-04-google-adsense-love-hate-ditch.markdown

 ## Loved It
 I made a few bucks (about $25 net) a month after hosting fees (today's cloud wasn't born yet).
 It wasn't passive income because I still had to actively monitor and maintain the site on a daily basis (usually early morning or late evening around my full-time day job as a software developer).
 Fighting internet trolls was a game I did not enjoy.
 However, I used the income to pay my yearly hunting and fishing license fees.
 Hunting and fishing were "games" I did enjoy: outside and away from the computer.
 I use quotes around "games" because I do not mean to devalue the animal.
 For those of you unfamiliar with recreational hunting, killing is just 1% of the overall hunting experience.

 One could say hunting and fishing were passions; I did enjoy discussing tactics, ideas, and sharing hunting and fishing stories on the forum.
 Although I have not done either in several years (wife, kids, exercise, health, and a great full-time job are priorities), I still head to the local range here in New Jersey once in a while to shoot guns or practice traditional archery.
-As the original passion waned, so did the forum and I eventually sold the website and domain name in October 2012 (1.5 million monthly page views).
+As the original passion waned, so did the forum and I eventually sold the website and domain name in October 2012 (averaging 1.5 million monthly page views).

 One needs a thick skin to moderate a forum with thousands of members.
 A lot of people complain and criticize you while offering zero ideas and zero help.
 I kept telling myself that I could handle the trolls, personal attacks, and nastiness, but they did get to me at times.
 They probably impacted me and others around me more than I would like to admit.
 Sure, it was "just another hunting forum" with jerks hiding behind their keyboards, but people (not just me) made the site successful.
 Without a doubt, the forum technology challenges were easier to manage than the members.